Tenants can only be evicted for valid reasons, known as cause, and they include the following three reasons:

 How to dispute an eviction notice

-- You file an application with the Rental Office to dispute the eviction notice within 20 days of receiving the notice;
+- You file an application with the Rental Office to dispute the eviction notice within 10 or 20 days of receiving the notice, depending on the reason for the eviction; or

 - If you submit an application to dispute the eviction notice within 20 days, a hearing will be scheduled and both the tenant and landlord will have an opportunity to submit evidence and give testimony to support their side of the issue.